sustglobal/dev-center/jekyll/userguide.md

 }
 ```

 Note that the *features* list can contain one or more features.
-Each one of these features contains three important attributes that are required: *type*, *properties*, and *geometry*.
+Each one of these features contains three important attributes: *type*, *properties*, and *geometry*.
+From these, only the *type* and *geometry* properties are required whereas the *properties* property is optional.

 The *type* attribute is self-explanatory.
+It simply indicates that this element is a feature.

 The *geometry* property contains geospatial information particular to the feature.
 This property is described by two required properties: *type* and *coordinates*.
-The former specifies the type of the geospatial information which can be either a *Point* or a *Polygon*, and the *coordinates* property specifies the geographic coordinates of said point or polygon.
+The former specifies the type of the geospatial information which can be either a *Point*, *Polygon* or *MultiPolygon*.
+Other geometry types such as *LineString* are **NOT** currently supported.
+The *coordinates* property specifies the geographic coordinates of said point or polygon.

+There is currently a hard limit on the number of edges and total area described by the uploaded geometries.
+These limits are 35000 edges and 100000 km<sup>2</sup>.

 The *properties* attribute corresponds to specific information related to this point or polygon.
 This information is expressed in terms of three required properties: *entity_id*, *entity_name*, and *labels*.
 Each of these properties have the same meaning as those provided in CSV-based portfolios (see section above).

+Finally, Climate Explorer only supports geometry files in GeoJSON format.
+To upload geometries represented in other formats such as shapefiles, these files should be first converted to GeoJSON using tools such as [ArcGIS](https://pro.arcgis.com/en/pro-app/latest/tool-reference/conversion/features-to-json.htm) or [QGIS](https://qgis.org/en/site/).

-### Mapping addresses to geocodes
+### Mapping Physical Addresses to Geocodes

 If you only have addresses and not geocodes, you can use the [Mapbox Geocoding Playground](https://docs.mapbox.com/playground/geocoding/) to secure geocodes for a specific address.
 Alternatively, you can also secure the geocodes from [Google Maps](https://www.google.com/maps) by copying the numbers in the URL.